Boonstra/Slideshow/readme.txt

 == Changelog ==

 = 2.2.15 =
+*   The image dimension calculation algorithm now uses a more stable and more efficient way to determine the size of images.
+*   TODO: Add slideshow API.
 *   Fixed: WP Color Picker (Iris) adds a hashtag to color codes.
 As slideshow does this as well, text slides didn't display color properly.

 = 2.2.14 =